-- Ability and stamina to interpret accurately at community events simultaneously for 15 minutes a shift alternating over 5 hours from English into specified language.
+- Ability and stamina to interpret accurately at community events simultaneously for 15 minutes a shift alternating over 5 hours from English into the specified language.
 Ability to interpret questions from audience members to and from specified language and English.

 Required administrative competency for all LPCs:

 Must have strong computer skills, especially in Microsoft Office.
-Training will be provided, if needed.
+Training will be provided if needed.

 Essential Duties and Responsibilities